ShaletJoy/Recruitment-Insights/README.md

   - **Bar Charts**: Comparison of recruits by position and nationality.

+## Limitations

+I had to remove all null values from expected and PRT salary because they would have affected the accuracy of my conclusions from the analysis.

 ## Data Source
 The dataset used for this analysis was obtained from a previous internship.